-The Commissioner of Agriculture and Markets, after consulting with the Advisory Council on Agriculture, is authorized to create agricultural districts of 2,000 or more acres of land not already in an agricultural district if the land encompassed is predominantly unique and irreplaceable agricultural land.
+The Commissioner of Agriculture and Markets, after consulting with the on Agriculture, is Advisory Council create agricultural authorized to districts of 2,000 or more acres of land not already in an agricultural district if the land encompassed is predominantly unique and irreplaceable agricultural land.
 Such districts must have the approval of the heads of three other state agencies, the Commissioner of Environmental Conservation, the Secretary of State and the Director of the Division of the Budget.
-The Commissioner of Agriculture and Markets shall work closely with local officials, agricultural and other groups when creating such districts.
+The Commissioner of Agriculture and Markets shall work local officials. closely with agricultural and other agricultural and other groups when creating such districts.
 Districts created under Section 304 of the Agricultural District Law may also have specified terms of eight, twelve or twenty years.